🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 # Simplified LSS theory parameters (empirical formulas)

-# Ion mass
+# Ion masses

 ion_masses = {'N': 14, 'B': 11, 'P': 31, 'As': 75}